Principal's Honor Roll - 4.0 GPA – All A's.

 North Central Kansas Technical College (NCK Tech), with campuses in Beloit and Hays, announcse new students who have been accepted into career technical education programs for the 2015-2016 academic year.
 While applications are accepted until the Fall 2015 semester begins, early admission ensures the student is enrolled in their program of choice.
 Students are eligible for early admission by submitting their ACT or Compass Test scores and visiting either campus.
 Those with qualifying test scores submitted by Dec.
 1, are immediately accepted into their selected program until the program capacity is met.

-Washburn University has released the names of students who were named to the fall semester Dean's Honor Roll.
-To be named to the list, a student must be enrolled in at least 12 graded semester credit hours and attain a semester grade point average between 3.4 and 3.99.
+Washburn University has released the names of students who were named to the fall semester President's Honor Roll.
+To be named to the list, a student must be enrolled in at least 12 graded semester credit hours and attain a semester grade point average of 4.0.